troykinsella/crash/README.md

 direct the execution of actions, such as HTTP requests, checks, such as asserting an HTTP response code of 200, repetitions, and concurrency.

 Crash is currently in alpha development, and pretty much everything is subject to change.
+It is not yet suitable for production use until 1.0 is released.

 ## Documentation